Nervosys/Botnix/pkgs/README.md

 1. Prefetch URL (with `nix-prefetch-XXX URL`, where `XXX` is one of `url`, `git`, `hg`, `cvs`, `bzr`, `svn`).
 Hash is printed to stdout.

-2. Prefetch by package source (with `nix-prefetch-url '<nixpkgs>' -A PACKAGE.src`, where `PACKAGE` is package attribute name).
+2. Prefetch by package source (with `nix-prefetch-url '<botpkgs>' -A PACKAGE.src`, where `PACKAGE` is package attribute name).
 Hash is printed to stdout.

     This works well when you've upgraded existing package version and want to find out new hash, but is useless if package can't be accessed by attribute or package has multiple sources (`.srcs`, architecture-dependent sources, etc).